Veronica Davidov is Assistant Professor of Anthropology at Monmouth University and co-editor of Laboratorium: Russian Review of Social Research

 Immigration always had a metaphysical existence, in addition to its practical incarnation in Soviet consciousness: it existed as a space of both fantasy and trauma across generations, and when I zoom out and look at my own immigrant trajectory, I see its place in a network of life histories and family arrangements.

 For many immigrants, the experience of leaving one’s home country and starting anew in a foreign land can be a traumatic and disorienting experience.
 This trauma can often manifest itself in dreams and fantasies, which may offer clues to the immigrant’s deeper emotional and psychological state.
 Some individuals turn to psychic readings as a way to explore these dreams and fantasies and gain a better understanding of their own emotional landscape.
-In fact, the best psychic reading services of 2023 often offer specialized readings for immigrants and individuals struggling with issues of displacement and trauma.
+In fact, this website often offer specialized readings for immigrants and individuals struggling with issues of displacement and trauma.

 Through psychic readings, immigrants may be able to gain insights into their own experiences and connect with others who have gone through similar struggles.
 In addition, psychic readings may offer guidance on practical matters such as navigating the immigration process, finding work and housing, and adjusting to a new culture.
 While psychic readings should not be relied upon as the sole source of guidance, they can be a valuable tool for immigrants looking to gain a deeper understanding of themselves and their place in the world.